1920s vintage clothingAugust 9, 2015

 1920s vintage clothing – Chanel’s influence

 One silhouette of a girl of fashion in the Twenties was slender and boyish, and dresses were shorter (knee to calf length) and looser – not nipped in at the waist.
 This is a look that the designer Coco Chanel loved, being that sort of body shape herself.
-She once said, aged about fifty (and I paraphrase): “From the neck down, you would take me for a 13 year-old girl”.
+She once said, aged about fifty (and I paraphrase): “From the neck down, you would take me for a 13 year-old girl”

 Chanel also claimed to have invented the little black dress, and she certainly popularised it.
 Her first design for the iconic garment came in 1920.

-Fashion was, at that time, pretty much about opulent colours and fabrics which she clearly considered garish.
+1920s vintage clothing fashion was, at that time, pretty much about opulent colours and fabrics which she clearly considered garish.
 “Those reds, those greens, those electric blues made me feel ill.
 These colours are impossible.
 These women, I’m bloody well going to dress them in black … I imposed black; it’s still going strong today, for black wipes out everything else around,” she announced, remembering.

 1920s vintage clothing – Films

 In fact, the arrival of black was down to more than one factor.
 Things rarely happen under just one influence – inventors often seem to arrive at the same invention at just the same time, whilst working secretly and alone, and scientific discoveries made by different researchers in parallel.
-But in the case of fashion, the mood of the time is rarely secret, and Chanel was not such a dominating force in fashion in 1920 – she was right at the beginning of her powerful career.
+But in the case of 1920s vintage clothing fashion, the mood of the time is rarely secret, and Chanel was not such a dominating force in fashion in 1920 – she was right at the beginning of her powerful career.